 We work closely with a range of external agencies to help meet your child's needs.
-This includes the Early Help Team (which has a team of outreach workers who can support you at home), multi-disciplinary hubs, the Healthy Child Team, educational psychologists and Speech and Language therapy services.
+This includes the Early Help Team (which has a team of outreach workers who can support you at home), the Hambleton and Richmondshire Hub, the Healthy Child Team, educational psychologists and Speech and Language therapy services.
 If we feel that we require some additional support to meet your child's needs, we will always speak to you first and seek your written consent.

-14. What are the arrangements for handling complaints from parents of children with SEN about the provision made?
+14. What are the arrangements for handling complaints from parents of children with SEND about the provision made?

-Complaints about SEN follow the general complaints procedure.
+Complaints about SEND follow the general complaints procedure.
 Please see your child's class teacher in the first instance, to see if your concerns can be immediately addressed.

-Should there be no improvement, please do make an appointment to see either Mrs Regan (SENCO) or Mr Sykes (Headteacher).
+Should there be no improvement, please do make an appointment to see either Mrs Regan (SENCo) or Miss Ewbank (Headteacher).

-If you still feel that your view has not been listened to or answered to your satisfaction you can make a formal complaint by writing to Mr Zaranko (chair of governors) at the school.
+If you still feel that your view has not been listened to or answered to your satisfaction you can make a formal complaint by writing to Mrs Brotherton (chair of governors) at the school.

+Headteacher - Miss C Ewbank

-Headteacher - Mr Jon Sykes Tel - 01748 832513 Email - headteacher@hipswell.n-yorks.sch.uk
+Tel - 01748 832513

+Email - headteacher@hipswell.n-yorks.sch.uk

-Chair of Governors - Mr Tad Zaranko Tel - 01748 832513 Email - tzaranko@hipswell.n-yorks.sch.uk
+Chair of Governors - Mrs Sarah Brotherton Tel - 01748 832513 Email - cofg@hipswell.n-yorks.sch.uk